TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lesson.md

 ## Instructor's Notes
 1. **Do Now**
+    * Students have a chance to think about what will be covered on the quiz next class, and are given time to think about & discuss what concepts they are most challenged by.
+    * Next students
 2. **Lesson**
     * Ask students if they had trouble on the do now?
         * what happened to the list?